IBM/SalesEnablement-PowerVS-L3/docs/Part 4/01 Introduction.md

 Via the IBM Cloud Portal, clients can control and manage many aspects of their PowerVS deployment.

-On a per PowerVS instance (VM) basis, using the IBM Cloud Portal or IBM Cloud Portal application programming interfaces (APIs) clients can (not all options are available for all operating systems):
+On a per PowerVS instance (VM) basis, using the IBM Cloud Portal or IBM Cloud Portal application programming interfaces (APIs) clients can:

    - Perform an OS shutdown
    - Perform an immediate shutdown (without killing processes)